6. Continuous probability distributions#

 plt.show()

-Figure 6.15 A histogram of the peds dataset and a guesstimated mixture of three normal distributions.#
+Figure 6.14 A histogram of the peds dataset and an estimated mixture of three normal distributions.

 Important

-It will frequently be the case in data wrangling that more complex entities (models, methods) will be arising as combinations of simpler (primitive) components.
+More complex entities (models, methods) frequently arise as combinations of simpler (primitive) components.
 This is why we ought to spend a great deal of time studying the fundamentals.

 Note